Entangled Relations: Leveraging NLI and Meta-analysis to Enhance Biomedical Relation Extraction: Appendix

 \subsubsection{GPT 3.5 and GPT 4}

 GPT 3.5 and GPT 4 often perform better on tasks with the help of in-context learning~\cite{Wei2023LargerLM, wang2023large}.
-We construct a prompt that lists the NLI targets and offers four premise-hypothesis pairs expressing each NLI target.
-The following is the prompt we used for soliciting predictions for our tests:
+We construct a prompt that lists the NLI labels and offers four examples of premise-hypothesis pairs expressing each NLI label.